Marine Livestock Catalog

 Clownfish

-Fish • £25.00
+Fish • £30.00

-Clownfish (Amphiprion ocellaris / Amphiprion percula) Clownfish are among the most popular and recognisable marine aquarium fish.
+Clownfish Clownfish are among the most popular and recognisable marine aquarium fish.
 Known for their bright orange bodies with white banding and bold personalities, they are hardy, adaptable, and well suited to both beginner and experienced reef hobbyists.
 Captive-bred varieties are widely available and are typically more resilient and better adapted to aquarium life than wild-caught specimens.
 Behaviour & Personality Clownfish are: Territorial but generally peaceful Confident and interactive Often seen hosting corals or anemones In captivity, clownfish do not require an anemone to thrive.
 They may choose to host soft corals, LPS corals, or even tank corners.
 They are commonly kept singly or as a bonded pair.
 Feeding Requirements Clownfish are omnivores and readily accept: Marine flakes and pellets Frozen mysis shrimp Brine shrimp Chopped seafood They are generally enthusiastic feeders and adapt well to prepared foods.
 Care Considerations Clownfish are hardy and suitable for: Nano reef systems (20+ gallons recommended for pairs) Community reef aquariums Beginner marine setups They require: Stable salinity Good water quality Moderate flow They are tolerant compared to many other marine species but still sensitive to poor water conditions.
 Compatibility Reef safe Suitable for peaceful community tanks May become territorial once established Can be aggressive toward other clownfish species When pairing, introducing two juveniles is typically the safest approach.
 Key Information Scientific Name: Amphiprion ocellaris / Amphiprion percula Common Name: Clownfish / Ocellaris Clownfish / Percula Clownfish Care Level: Easy Temperament: Semi-peaceful (territorial) Reef Safe: Yes Diet: Omnivore Temperature: 24–27°C (75–80°F) pH: 8.1–8.4 Specific Gravity: 1.023–1.025 Maximum Size: 7–9 cm Origin: Indo-Pacific (captive-bred preferred)

 Inverts • £30.00